Koreans in Washington, D.C.

-There is a Korean American community in the states of Virginia and Maryland in the Washington, DC metropolitan area.
-It is the third-largest ethnic Korean community in the United States.
+The Korean American community in the Washington, D.C., metropolitan area is the third-largest ethnic Korean community in the United States.
+Most Koreans in the area live in Virginia and Maryland suburbs.

 In 1949, the Embassy of South Korea opened in Washington, D.C.
 In 1960, there were about 400 to 500 ethnic Koreans in that city.
 Most of them were wives of former U.S. soldiers, students, and embassy staff.

-In the 1990s, the Korean population in Fairfax County, Virginia, increased sharply.
-From 1990 to 2011, the Korean population in Fairfax County increased by over 200%.
-From 2001 to 2011, the Fairfax County Korean population increased by 13,000, or almost 50%.
+From 1990 to 2011, the Korean population in Fairfax County, Virginia, more than doubled.
+From 2001 to 2011, it increased by 13,000, or almost 50%.

 Demographics

-The 2010 U.S. Census stated that 41,356 ethnic Koreans live in Fairfax County, Virginia, making up 3.8% of the county's population, and over 60% of Virginia's ethnic Koreans.
-Korean-American Association of the Washington, D.C., Metro Area president Steve Choi stated that because some Korean residents of Northern Virginia are illegal immigrants and because many are "very private people" the Korean population was in fact under-counted.
-As of 2010, the Koreans are Fairfax County's third largest immigrant community.
-As of the 2000 U.S. Census, 62% of the Koreans in Virginia were in Fairfax County.
+The 2010 U.S. census found that 41,356 ethnic Koreans live in Fairfax County, Virginia, making up 3.8% of the county's population, and over 60% of Virginia's ethnic Koreans.
+In 2011, Steve Choi, president of the Korean-American Association of the Washington, D.C., Metro Area said the Korean population was under-counted because some Korean residents of Northern Virginia are illegal immigrants and because many are "very private people".
+As of 2010, the Koreans were Fairfax County's third-largest immigrant community.
+As of the 2000 U.S. census, 62% of the Koreans in Virginia were in Fairfax County.

 Almost 25% of the ethnic Koreans in Fairfax County live in Annandale and Centreville.
-Annandale houses a Koreatown in the city center, which was active since the late 1980s.
-University of Maryland Asian American studies professor Larry Shinagawa stated relatively more Koreans in Fairfax County are engaged in business.
-Dave Seminara of the Fairfax Times stated that area Korean community leaders, including Steve Choi, credited the reputation of the Fairfax County Public Schools and the establishment of nonstop flights between Washington Dulles International Airport and Incheon Airport circa 2001 to the growth of the Fairfax Korean community.
-Pyong Gap Min, author of Asian Americans: Contemporary Trends and Issues, stated that the suburban lifestyle and proximity to Washington, D.C., made Fairfax County an attractive destination for the ethnic Koreans.
+Annandale houses a Koreatown in the city center, active since the late 1980s. in 2011, University of Maryland Asian American studies professor Larry Shinagawa said more Koreans in Fairfax County are engaged in business.
+Dave Seminara of the Fairfax Times said that Choi and other Korean community leaders credited the growth of the Fairfax Korean community to the good Fairfax County Public Schools and the establishment of nonstop flights between Washington Dulles International Airport and Incheon Airport circa 2000.
+Pyong Gap Min, author of Asian Americans: Contemporary Trends and Issues, wrote in 2006 that the suburban lifestyle and proximity to Washington, D.C., made Fairfax County an attractive destination for the ethnic Koreans.

-As of the 2000 U.S. Census, there were 39,155 Koreans in the State of Maryland; 40% of them were in Montgomery County, Maryland, in the Washington, D.C., area.
+As of the 2000 U.S. census, there were 39,155 Koreans in Maryland; 40% of them were in Montgomery County, Maryland.
 Shinagawa stated that Koreans in Maryland are more likely to have high education compared to those in Virginia and that they tend to work in banking, government, law, and science.